telefonicaid/rabbit-topic-acl/README.md

 All the files for this example can be found in the `/docs/example1` folder.

 In order to setup the initial scenario, the RabbitMQ users must be created in the broker.
-Go to the `bin/` folder of your RabbitMQ instance and execute the `setupTest.sh` script.
-This script will create three users, on for each role in our example app: journalist, audience and editor.
+Go to the `sbin/` folder of your RabbitMQ instance, copy the `setupTest.sh` example script (that you can find in the `docs/example1` folder) in that folder and execute it.
+This script will create three users, one for each role in our example app: journalist, audience and editor.
 It also gives permissions for accessing all kind of entities in the default VHost.
 Take into account that this permissions are used at a different level than the routing key permissions offered by the plugin: this plugin does not override default RabbitMQ security, it adds a new level of security that